Netcat tutorial – command examples on linux

 In the following tutorial we are going to use all of them in different examples in different ways.

-Netcat can be used as a telnet program.
+The very first thing netcat can be used as is a telnet program.
 Lets see how.

 $ nc -v google.com 80